danielang2020/ats/README.md

 - if internal request include some sensitive info, must use https.
 - connection is the key in activity system. should use graph database to group them.
 - realtime calculation service should not been stopped. rolling update.
+- using aws s3 serverless to store and query ohlcv csv.